josziglimp/NS-scheduler/README.md

   * Copy the [template](https://docs.google.com/spreadsheets/d/1D-L81cC8p_6SF9lduiu7AUUKzXwmZVYKMBMHEAkvT3Y/edit?usp=sharing) and edit it according to your needs.
     * `NS-scheduler` will attempt to process each sheet in the file; you can have as many sheets/schedules as you like. `NS-scheduler` will check the cells with red borders (*control cells*) on each sheet to see if they have the expected values.
 If they don't, the sheet is skipped.
 By changing the value of one of the *control cells* to anything other than the initially set expected value, effectively the schedule of that sheet can be suspended.
   * On the *Settings* sheet set the unit used (mmol/l or mg/dl).
 This affects the value of *BGmultiplier* that can be used to convert BG values to mg/dl used be Nightscout.
-  * Copy the code in this git (Update.gs and Heroku-API.gs) to a new Google Script either manually or using [this chrome extension](https://chrome.google.com/webstore/detail/google-apps-script-github/lfjcgcmkmjjlieihflfhjopckgpelofo).
+  * Copy the code in this git (Update.gs and Heroku-API.gs) to a [new Google Script](http://script.new/) either manually or using [this chrome extension](https://chrome.google.com/webstore/detail/google-apps-script-github/lfjcgcmkmjjlieihflfhjopckgpelofo).
   * You also need to set the following variables in the script (eg. `APP_ID = 'name of your Heroku app';`):
     * `data_ss_id`: the [spreadsheet key](https://support.qooqee.com/hc/en-us/articles/360000471814-How-do-I-find-my-Google-Sheet-Key-) of your copy of the template.
-    * `HEROKU_API_KEY`: you need to obtain this from...
+    * `HEROKU_API_KEY`: you need to generate a Heroku API key [here](https://dashboard.heroku.com/account) (towards the end of the page, second to last item) and set its value in this variable.
     * `APP_ID`: name of your Heroku app or its unique id that can be obtained by executing the `getApps()` script function (afterwards see the Logs).

 ## Usage